Check out the spring blossoms

 Even though it’s a relatively young city, Shanghai is surrounded by many ancient canal towns.
 Each water town has its own rustic charm - take advantage of the warmer climate and choose one (or a few) to explore this spring.

-Explore Shanghai on foot
+Explore Shanghai's brilliant art on foot

 Stroll through Shanghai's botanical gardens